Location: Scarborough Marsh Audubon Center

 - have a background in teaching or environmental education and experience working with children

 The internship is unpaid but possible contract work may be available.
 Benefits may include: free canoe rentals; 25% discount on store merchandise; discounted or free admission to Maine Audubon programs and trips; enrichment in natural history and educational techniques.
-Interns have the opportunity to observe and participate in other departments and education programs such as our nature camps.
+Interns have the opportunity to observe and participate in other departments and education programs such as our nature camps and conservation field work.